kaylaisnomyname/group7/README.md

 # group7

-*rubrics:*
-*GitHub:*
-*1. description of the communication protocols : slack, google drive, zoom
-2. individual branches:checked
-3. each branch at least has four commits for the 1st segment*
+## Topic:
+Toronto bike sharing demand prediction.
+### Reason to select this topic:

+### Description of source of data:
+Bike sharing datasets are downloaded from [link.](https://ckan0.cf.opendata.inter.prod-toronto.ca/tr/dataset/bike-share-toronto-ridership-data)
+Weather dataset are scraped from [link.](https://www.wunderground.com/history/monthly/ca/toronto/CYTZ)

+### Questions hope to answer:
+1. How weather conditions affect the demand of bike sharing in Toronto?
+2. Based on the analysis, come up with some suggestions for business strategy.

-### Communication protocols:
+## Communication protocols:
 - Slack
 - google drive
 - email
-- <span style="color:yellow">need to discuss with members</span>

-### GitHub branchs:
-Already created four branches for each members.
+ ## Machine Learning Model:

+ ## Database:

+<span style="color:yellow">to be checked...</span>
-### 4 commits per branch:
+- 4 commits per branch:

-<span style="color:yellow">to be confirmed...</span>